Stop turning everything into arrays (and do less work instead)

 When not to use iterator helpers

 Iterator helpers are powerful, but they’re not a replacement for arrays everywhere.
+If you try to force them into every situation, you’ll just make your code harder to read.
 They’re a poor fit when:

 - You need random access (